Friday, October 25, 2013

 Passengers waiting to board at Puerto Juarez docks

 Now, we are so accustomed to the service, we gladly let someone else cart our heavy items.
 Disembarking on Isla, we hand over our goods, describe in Spanglish where our vehicle is parked and part company.
 We walk out the passenger exit, while the maletero must go around to an exit for the diablito.
-We meet up again a few blocks down the street where we indicated the golf cart was parked.
-For just a few dollars it’s a nice treat, especially for my shoulder and knee joints!
+We met up again a few blocks down the street, where we indicated the golf cart was parked.
+For just a few dollars, it’s a nice treat, especially for my shoulder and knee joints!

 Diablitos - bicycle/cart combination

-And as with every form of transportation on Isla, people become very inventive on what will fit on a diablito: 50-inch TV, propane tanks, groceries, large pails of paint, pet carriers, lumber, mattresses, and of course suitcases.
+And as with every form of transportation on Isla, people become very inventive about what will fit on a diablito: 50-inch TV, propane tanks, groceries, large pails of paint, pet carriers, lumber, mattresses, and of course, suitcases.
 Some enterprising operators also use their diablito to transport family members when it is not being used to earn a living.
-Mom and the kids pile in the cart portion and papa provides the pedal power on the bicycle.
+Mom and the kids pile in the cart portion, and Papa provides the pedal power on the bicycle.

 Maleteros - use hand carts as well as diablitos